Are you considering a trip to the stunning southwestern tip of England? Are you wondering what things to do in Cornwall?

 Nearby I’d also recommend stopping at the beautiful Carlyon Bay.

-I still haven’t made it to the Minack Theatre yet, but it looks ridiculous.
+I still haven’t made it to the Minack Theatre yet, but it looks ridiculous and is always recommended as one of the best things to do in Cornwall.
 Such a unique experience and located down in Penzance.
 An open-air theatre perched on the cliffs high above the Atlantic ocean?
 I think SO.

 Add it to your Cornwall bucket list.

-Well, I wasn’t going to leave here without mentioned this was I…
+Well, I wasn’t going to leave here without mentioning this was I…

 Okay so whilst we are on the topic of unique experiences, consider hiring a vintage VW camper from The Cornwall Camper Company.
 My mum and I hired one a few years back and it was insane.